siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 U=u^2,\qquad V=v^2,
 $$

+there is an interpretive choice.
+If $+$ is read as ordinary visible addition,
+then:

+$$
+U+V=u^2+v^2.
+$$

-let their sum be an ultrareal:
+That is standard arithmetic.
+Relation-aware ultrareal addition makes a different choice: let the sum itself be an ultrareal:

 $$
 X=U+V.